 There is a lot to my infidelity story.
-So much so, I could write a novel, a novel that always ends with “to be continued”.
+So much so I could write a novel; a novel that always ends with “to be continued”.
 I will try to sum it up the best I can for the purpose of letting you know a little more about myself and my experience.
 Overall this has been the most challenging, exhausting and mentally draining situation I have been in.
 I cannot think of anything that would be worse.
-After researching this topic, I found out that there is scientific evidence betrayal trauma wrecks the most havoc on the brain compared to other types trauma.
+After researching this topic I found out that there is scientific evidence betrayal trauma wrecks the most havoc on the brain compared to other types of mental trauma.
 On a good note this type of trauma also awakens a lot of people when it comes to spirituality, leading people down a path of inner peace and happiness.

 I somehow managed to pull myself together enough to go and get my daughters birthday cake.
 I had planned on leaving the home for an undetermined amount of time after we celebrated her birthday.
 When my husband came home, I was all packed.
 I had warned the kids that I was going to leave for the night and not to worry.
 I let them know this was something I had to do and assured them I would be back.

 We finished the birthday celebration and I headed off to the hotel.
 My husband begging me to stay the whole way to the car.
 I got to the hotel and felt calm and at ease.
 To this day I have no idea how I maintained my composure.
 I got on the phone with my best friend again and talked about how I was doing, she was concerned for my safety.
 My husband was trying to call me and was sending texts begging me to come back.
 After getting of the phone with my friend I sent a message to my husband letting him know my whereabouts and he could come talk to me.
 He came to the hotel and we talked for a long time.
 I will never forget the look on his face when he first entered the room.
 It was a look of complete devastation.
 If not for this look on his face, I would have never given him another minute.
 At that point in time he was showing true remorse.